Editing Project Dogfood

 - Apply rich text to any answer choice by clicking the down arrow next to each choice and picking Rich Content Editor from the menu.

-Exercise G: Adding a Demographic Question with Automatic Choices
+Exercise G: Adding a Demographic Question with Suggested Choices

-- Add another question by clicking the green plus (+) sign or selecting the Create a New Question button.
+- Add another question by clicking the blue plus (+) sign or selecting the Add new question button.

 - Enter How old are you? in the question text box.

-- Check the Automatic Choices box and the default choices will be added.
+- Check the Use suggested choices box and the default choices will be added.

 - To change the choice text wording, click the dropdown arrow and scroll down the options.
 Choose Age.
 (Default demographic age groups will be applied automatically.)

-Exercise H: Copying Questions & Changing Automatic Options
+Exercise H: Copying Questions & Changing Suggested Options

-- Click the question you want to copy (e.g., the age question from Exercise G).
+- Click the three dots in the top right corner of question you want to copy (e.g., the age question from Exercise G).

-- Click the dropdown menu next to the automatic choices and choose Unhappy – Happy.
+- Click the dropdown menu next to the suggested choices and choose Unhappy – Happy.
 (This will populate your choices from Extremely happy to Extremely unhappy.)

 - In the copied question, change the question text to the following: How happy are you with your current summertime drink choices?

-Continue to play with the Automatic Choices, moving the number of answer choices up to 7 to see how the automatic choice options change.
+Continue to play with the suggested choices, moving the number of answer choices up to 7 to see how the suggested choice options change.
 Now try to move the choices down to 3.
 Notice how the question defaults to 5 choices, minimum.

 Exercise I: Moving Questions Up & Down

-- Move question 3 above question 1 (i.e., to the top of the survey) by clicking the question and using the gray arrows on the left side of the question to nudge the question into position.
+- Move question 3 above question 1 (i.e., to the top of the survey) by clicking the question when your mouse forms a four-sided arrow and drag the question to the top of the question block.

-- To move questions in a longer survey without repeatedly clicking the arrows, select the question and choose Move Question from the editing pane.
+- To move questions in a longer survey without repeatedly clicking the arrows, click the three dots in the top right corner of the question and choose Move question.